Playgrounds, courts, picnic shelters in Watauga closed until further notice

-BOONE — Watauga County, in conjunction with the towns of Beech Mountain, Blowing Rock, Boone and Seven Devils, will be closing all playgrounds, courts and picnic shelters, effective Monday, March 30, at noon until further notice.
+WATAUGA COUNTY — Watauga County, in conjunction with the towns of Beech Mountain, Blowing Rock, Boone and Seven Devils, will be closing all playgrounds, recreational courts and picnic shelters, effective Monday, March 30, at noon until further notice.

 “This is a preventive measure to slow the spread of the COVID-19 virus and lessen its impact on our community,” AppHealthCare, the regional public health department, stated.
 “As this situation evolves rapidly, Watauga County and partner municipalities will continue monitoring usage of recreation facilities to determine if further action is warranted for social distancing.
 The county is taking precautions to ensure the health and safety of its residents during this rapidly changing situation.”